consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 ### Resolution approaches
 The protocol implements two approaches to resolve content:

 - A __push__ approach, where, as the checkpoints and `CrossMsgMetas` move up the hierarchy, miners publish to the pubsub topic of the corresponding subnet the whole tree of `CrossMsgs` behind the `CrossMsgsMeta` `CID` including all the messages targeting that subnet.
 To push the message, the content resolver manager publishes a `Push` message in the resolver topic of the destination subnets specifying the type of content being pushed along with its CID.
 When new checkpoints are committed, source subnet's proactively push the content to the destination subnets for which `CrossMsgsMeta` have been included in the checkpoint.
-When validators and full-nodes in the subnet come across these `Push` messages, they may choose to pick them up and cache/store them locally for when the checkpoint with the `CrossMsgsMeta` directed to them arrives, or discard them (in which case, they will need to explicitly resolve the content when required).
+When validators and full nodes in the subnet come across these `Push` messages, they may choose to pick them up and cache/store them locally for when the checkpoint with the `CrossMsgsMeta` directed to them arrives, or discard them (in which case, they will need to explicitly resolve the content when required).

-- A __pull__ approach, where, upon a destination subnet receiving a checkpoint with cross-messages directed to it, miners' `CrossMsgsPool`s publish a `Pull` message in the `Source` subnet's pubsub topic to resolve the cross-messages for the specific `CID`s found in the tree of cross-message meta.
+- A __pull__ approach, where, upon a destination subnet receiving a checkpoint with cross-net messages directed to it, miners' `CrossMsgsPool`s publish a `Pull` message in the `Source` subnet's pubsub topic to resolve the cross-net messages for the specific `CID`s found in the tree of cross-net message meta.
 These requests are answered by publishing a new  resolve message in the requesting subnet with the corresponding content resolution.
 The source subnet answers to the resolver topic of the subnet originating the request with a `ResponseMeta` message including the resolution of the `CID`.
-This new broadcast of a content resolution to the subnet's pubsub channels gives every cross-message pool a new opportunity to store or cache the content behind a `CID` even if they do not yet need it.
+This new broadcast of a content resolution to the subnet's pubsub channels gives every cross-net message pool a new opportunity to store or cache the content behind a `CID` even if they do not yet need it.

 - A __peer-to-peer fallback__: These push and pull protocols operate through the broadcast of messages to the resolver topics of the corresponding subnets, but what if the propagation of these messages fail?
 As a last-resort fallback, HC peers include a peer-to-peer protocol to allow the direct request of `CrossMsgMeta` and other subent-related information.
 Peers can choose to directly request the resolution of content from peers they know are participating in the subnet holding the content.
 Peers can use the validators of a subnet as their endpoionts for this fallback as their `multiaddress` is published on-chain.
 Additionally, other peers (and external storage services) may advertize themselves as _"servers"_ of content for a subnet (see [data availability](#data-availability) for further details).
 > Note: This fallback protocol is not implemented yet as part of the MVP.